 Phuket is an interesting place.
 Ask any backpacker about it and they’ll wave dismissively and mumble something about Phuket being soooo commercial and having lost its soul and then give you some advice about this absolutely stunning, untouched island they found in the Similans where they turned into Robinson Crusoe and caught their own fish everyday.

-Luxury travellers on the other hand love this place – there are almost more high-end hotels here than grains of sand on the many, many beaches.
+Luxury travellers, on the other hand, love Phuket – there are almost more high-end hotels here than grains of sand on the many, many beaches.

 So, which is it?
 Is it a commercial beach venture in danger of turning into the Costa del Sol or is it the place to go and “find yourself” when you don’t have months and months to find your own deserted island and just want a bit of sun and sand to flop and drop?

 Personally my one night out in Patong was enough to put me off, but if you move further out to the other beach areas, especially Mai Khao right in the north, you can get your own little slice of Crusoe action anyway.